Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Management Responsibilities

-The Nurse Unit Manager’s (NUM) has responsibility for compliance with the clinical handover.
 The operational leadership of handover and allocation of nurses to patients is usually the role of the Associate Unit Manager (AUM).

 The NUM and/or AUM has the responsibility to ensure that the following principles are applied:

-• Nurses have a clear understanding that patient care, as required, continues while handover is occurring
+• Nurses have a clear understanding that patient care, as required, continues while handover is occurring.

-• The Electronic Medical Record (EMR) is available for nurses
+• The Electronic Medical Record (EMR) is available for nurses.

-• The venue, starting times and duration of the handover are set
+• The venue, starting times and duration of the handover are set.

-• Nurses have a clear understanding of the structure and expectations of handover
+• Nurses have a clear understanding of the structure and expectations of handover.

-• Disruptions are minimised
+• Disruptions are minimised.

-• All relevant nurses attend handover
+• All relevant nurses, including student nurses attend handover.

-• ISBAR is the format used to structure communication
+• ISBAR is the format used to structure communication.

-• Audits of the handover process are completed as required
+• Audits of the handover process are completed as required.

 Group Handover (inpatient, ward based)